-The Church of England Funded Pensions Scheme (the Scheme) June 2014
+Church of England Funded Pensions Scheme June 2015

-The Church of England Pensions Board is pleased to provide you with a Summary Funding Statement, to give you an update on the funding position of the Church of England Funded Pensions Scheme.
+The Church of England Pensions Board is pleased to provide you with this Summary Funding Statement, to give you an update on the funding position of the Church of England Funded Pensions Scheme.

 We use independent advisers to help us to monitor the Scheme's finances.
 A full actuarial valuation, which is a thorough review of the Scheme's financial position, takes place every three years.
 The next full valuation is due to take place as at 31 December 2015.
-We also obtain annual "snapshot" updates in the interim, and this statement includes the "snapshot" of the Scheme as at 31 December 2013.
+We also obtain annual "snapshot" updates in the interim, and this statement includes the "snapshot" of the Scheme as at 31 December 2014.

-The actuarial valuation as at 31 December 2012 revealed a funding shortfall of £293m.
-However, due to deficit contributions paid in 2013, higher than anticipated investment returns and improvements in financial conditions, the shortfall had reduced to £132m at 31 December 2013.
+The actuarial valuation as at 31 December 2012 revealed a funding shortfall of £293m and the snapshot update as at 31 December 2013 showed that the shortfall had reduced to £132m.
+However, due mainly to sharp falls in long-term interest rates, the shortfall had increased to £299m at 31 December 2014.
 Further details are given on pages 2 and 3.
 If you need any further information about your benefits, please let us know.